 Binoculars are best for finding the fainter stars shown in star atlases and finder charts.

-They help with finding stars that appear dim due to the position of the Moon in the night sky.
+Binoculars help with finding and viewing stars that appear dim due to the position of the Moon in the night sky.

 10. Moons of Jupiter

 The more powerful ones are useful for observing the moons of Jupiter as they move around the planet.

 Today, scientists recognize Jupiter as having 79 moons, so there are plenty to look for.

 Binoculars can be more lightweight and compact than portable telescopes.
 They are also easy to use and are a great way to get children interested in astronomy.

 12. Wider field of view

 Binoculars have a wider field of view and this is a big plus for scanning the sky for targets and seeing patterns in the cosmos.
 You get a better appreciation of how night sky objects are positioned in relation to each other.

 You’ll see the night sky the right side up.
 It can be confusing looking through the focuser of a telescope when using a sky chart or even after looking at the sky with your unaided eyes as most telescopes show you the sky upside down.